ytliu0/Doppler-Effect-and-Supersonic-Motions/README.md

 speed of the motion is faster than the wave speed c, a V-shaped row wave is produced if the source is moving with a constant velocity.
 The shock structure is more complicated in circular motion.
-The mathematical detail and animation setup is explained in the pdf file Doppler.pdf in the doc directory.
+The mathematical detail and animation setup is explained in the pdf file Doppler.pdf in the docs directory.